TechnoBro03/TechnoBro03/README.md

-## Matthew Anderson
+## TechnoBro03

 ### About Me
 📖 Experience: Coding for 5+ years, IT team lead, undergraduate research in AI.\
 🎓 Education: B.S. in Computer Science, cum laude.
 Minor in statistics\
 💡 Working on: Discord Bot\
-🔍 Looking for: Computer programmer, software development, game development, data science
+🔍 Current Title: Software Engineer

 ### Skills